diodechain/website/_posts/2019-08-19-why-dns-on-blockchain-is-the-next-step-after-dns-over-https.md

 Last month, the trade association for internet service providers in the U.K. has [nominated Mozilla for this year’s award of Internet Villain](https://www.zdnet.com/article/uk-isp-group-names-mozilla-internet-villain-for-supporting-dns-over-https/) because Mozilla plans to support DNS-over-HTTPS that would bypass U.K. filtering obligations and parental controls, undermining internet standards in the U.K.

-At Diode, we think Mozilla's DNS-over-HTTPS in general is a good move for increasing the privacy of end-users; however, it is not the best option for protecting an open internet as DNS-over-HTTPS, at least currently, is heavily centralized by CloudFlare and Google.
+At Diode, we think Mozilla's DNS-over-HTTPS in general is a good move for increasing the privacy of end-users; however, it is not the best option for protecting an open internet as DNS-over-HTTPS, at least currently, is heavily centralized by Cloudflare and Google.
 Therefore, we would like to suggest "DNS-on-Blockchain," an alternative for secure, privacy-preserving and decentralized DNS, and here’s why.

 ### What is DNS?